Home

 - Watch both email and snail mail very carefully as at the moment the credit card companies are constantly sending out credit card applications and those seductive little checks.

-- If you are lucky enough to have any kind of portfolio, you may need to confide in your investment advisor or broker.
-Although they are bound to carry out the client's instructions, a heads up can encourage them to insist on written instructions and a face to face meeting.
+– If you are lucky enough to have any kind of portfolio, you may need to confide in your investment adviser or broker.
+Although they are bound to carry out the client’s instructions, a heads up can encourage them to insist on written instructions and a face to face meeting.
 You may even be able to agree that they will notify a spouse, doctor or other appropriate person if any unusual transactions are requested.

 - In extreme cases it may be necessary to arrange for a power of attorney.